Directed-energy weapon: Anti-drone rifle

 Both Russia and Ukraine are reported to use these devices during the 2022 Russian invasion of Ukraine.

 The Ukrainian army are reported to use the Ukrainian KVS G-6, with a 3.5 km range and able to operate continuously for 30 minutes.
 The manufacturer states that the weapon can disrupt remote control, the transmission of video at 2.4 and 5 GHz, and GPS and Glonass satellite navigation signals.
+Ukraine has also used the EDM4S anti drone rifle to shoot down Russian Eleron-3 drones.